Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 The site for the plant should have good bearing capacity to withstand the dead load of the plant.

-A large quantity of water should be available for drinking, condensing, for disposal of ash and as feedwater at low cost throughout the year nearer to the site.
+A large quantity of water should be available for drinking, condensing, disposal of ash, and as feedwater at a low cost throughout the year nearer to the site.

-The cheap and large number of labours should be available at the proposed site as a large number of labours are is required during the construction of the plant.
+A cheap and large number of laborers should be available at the proposed site as a large number of laborers are required during the construction of the plant.

-The site should be away from the towns to avoid the nuisance from smoke, fly ash, etc.
+The site should be away from the towns to avoid the nuisance of smoke, fly ash, etc.

-The site should be nearer to the load centre to reduce the transmission cost and losses.
+The site should be nearer to the load center to reduce transmission costs and losses.

 • The initial cost of the plant

-• The nature and magnitude of load to be handled.
+• The nature and magnitude of the load to be handled.

 • The necessity of future expansion of the plant.